-17.49.210 - Type II development permit application.
+17.49.210 Type II Development Permit Application

 Unless otherwise directed by the NROD standards, proposed development within the NROD shall be processed as a Type II development permit application.
-All applications shall include the items required for a complete application by OCMC 17.49.220-17.49.230, and 17.50.080 as well as a discussion of how the proposal meets all of the applicable NROD development standards in OCMC 17.49.100-17.49.170.
+All applications shall include the items required for a complete application by Sections 17.49.220-230, and Section 17.50.080 of the Oregon City Municipal Code as well as a discussion of how the proposal meets all of the applicable NROD development standards 17.49.100-170.

-17.49.220 - Required site plans.
+17.49.220 Required Site Plans